 Figure 41.
-The development of commercial UAVs 2017-2022 (Source: Gartner Group)
+The development of commercial UAVs 2017-2022 Gartner Group, processed by [Author]

-The Gartner hype cycle could also give an insight into the future potential of a technology aiding the designers to design with the consideration of future upgrades, border agencies have been using roadmaps to optimize the implementation of current systems with a futuristic vision of potential upgrades, listing mature and expected technologies.
-The surveillance uses UAV technology as the prime tool and base for the model, UAVs come in many different shapes and forms, flight range varies from a few meters to several tens of thousands of kilometers, similarly and dependably payload weight has a relatively wide range, and lastly the wide spectrum of technologies and sensories that can be carried and operated on those vehicles, to maximize the field results, a flexible effective model that can be implemented on a small pilot to be experimented on while at the same time is scalable to an order of magnitudes is aimed for.
+The Gartner hype cycle could also give an insight into the future potential of a technology aiding the designers to design with the consideration of future upgrades, border agencies have been using roadmaps to optimise the implementation of current systems with a futuristic vision of potential upgrades, listing mature and expected technologies.Surveillance applications increasingly rely on Unmanned Aerial Vehicle (UAV) technology, which serves as the foundational tool for this model.
+UAVs exhibit a diverse range of shapes and configurations, with flight ranges varying from a few metres to several tens of thousands of kilometres.
+Correspondingly, their payload capacities also vary significantly, allowing for the integration of a wide array of technologies and sensors.

+To optimise field results, a flexible and effective model can be implemented as a pilot project for experimental purposes.
+This model is designed to be scalable, accommodating various operational requirements and magnitudes.
 So the model can start with one UAV carrying one camera and using one ground base for operation and maintenance to a multiple of each and additional equipment and technologies depending on the budget and risk level.

-Consideration to include a much larger set of technologies based on the potential development, or design for tasks on under-developed technology that might be valuable to our model, for example, the "Ground-effect vehicle" which is a good fit for the UAV yet is not matured, although the ground-effect is a well known century old phenomenon yet it has not been exploited to its potential, especially on UAV as it reduce the impact of its main disadvantage of hazardous accidents on human pilot flying near ground.
-In my point of view, this technology would have a potential improvement in the field of perimeter security using UAV, and such could be added to the model in a later stage.
-The following Table 5. shows some specific sensor payload characteristics, sensor rating for the selection model depends highly on the application details and the interoperability of the whole system sensors combined, the system should be responsive to the current and expected operations demand.
+Consideration should be given to incorporating a broader range of technologies based on potential developments, particularly those that are underdeveloped but may prove valuable to our model.
+An illustrative example is the "Ground-Effect Vehicle," which is well-suited for UAV applications.
+While the phenomenon of ground effect has been known for decades, it has not yet been fully exploited, especially in UAV design.
+This approach could mitigate one of the primary concerns of manned Ground-Effect Vehicles, the risk of hazardous accidents involving human pilots operating at low altitudes.
+In my point of view, this technology would have a potential improvement in the field of perimeter security using UAVs, and such could be added to the model at a later stage.
+The following Table 5. shows some specific sensor payload characteristics, the sensor rating for the selection model depends highly on the application details and the interoperability of the whole system sensors combined, the system should be responsive to the current and expected operational demand [R2].